-Rob McManmon fell in love with cycling as a way to explore natural landscapes at the perfect pace.
-After graduating from the Eastman School of Music, he spent a year working, riding, and creating a community in Japan.
-Since then, he has returned each year to delve deeper into the Japanese countryside, just outside of the busy international hubs of Tokyo, Kyoto, and Osaka.
-Each time he returns, Rob uncovers new hidden gems to share with friends, travelers, and guests on cycling trips.
-During BTJ’s off-season, Rob teaches online music lessons to students around the globe.
-He has lived in upstate New York, the UK, Japan, Italy, and Texas; he currently resides in California.
+Rob fell in love with cycling as a way to explore natural landscapes at the perfect pace.
+After graduating from the Eastman School of Music, he spent a year working, cycling, and creating a community in Japan.
+Since then, he has returned each year to delve deeper into the secluded countryside.
+Above all, Rob is driven by curiosity and the desire to create unforgettable cycling trips for BTJ guests.
+He loves surprising travelers with unique and immersive experiences that exist just outside the international hubs of Tokyo, Kyoto, Osaka and Hiroshima.
+In addition to creating intimate adventures throughout Japan, Rob also previously worked with Duvine Cycling in Northern California.
+When he is off the bike, he enjoys teaching classical guitar to students around the world.

 OUR CORE Values